 Students have the right to cancel their studies within 7 business days of their 1st day of attendance.
 Proper notice of cancellation must be provided to the college prior to midnight of the 7th business day after the first day of class.
 Business day means a day on which classes are scheduled.
-Cancellation occurs when a written notice of cancellation is delivered to the college campus.
+Cancellation occurs when a written notice of cancellation is delivered to the college campus, specifically the School Director as outlined in the Enrollment Agreement.
 Students may deliver a notice by mail, in person, by Fax.
 The notice of cancellation, if mailed, is effective when deposited in the mail, properly addressed with postage prepaid.
 The notice does not have to be in any particular format; it only needs to state the intention or desire to cancel.
 Students will be given 2 "notice of cancellation" forms on the 1st day of class, and any refunds owed to a student due to cancellation will be reimbursed within 30 days after the notice is received.